jconorgrogan/CLARKGPT/README.md

 # GOATGPT
-The ultimate LLM prompt: extract the best possible answers with the highest fidelity and lowest error rates
+The ultimate LLM prompt: extract the best possible answers with the highest fidelity and lowest error rates.
+Makes anyone a good prompt engineer.

+Features:
+-Tested against recent GPT4 studies; produced significantly better output.
+Of 20 previously "unsolved problems" GOATGPT was able to correctly solve 11 of them. https://twitter.com/jconorgrogan/status/1657179721187115009
+-Solves Math Olympiad proofs
+-Significantly less hallucinations
+-Tested against most viral GPT4 fails
+-Enables you to clearly identify issues in GPT's logic or assumptions.
+-Steers away from GPT blindspots

 Replace the final line (What is 407 % 201) with any prompt you have

-Areas to improve:
-Some questions that involve complex calculation (for instance: name a letter in the english language where the "v" is silent)- theoretically an assessment of thousands of words which it might not be able to do on the fly, and gpt is prone to making things up.
-For this, I developed "COMPLEXGOAT"- see the other file in the repo

 **PROMPT**